-Residents of North Commons, AUM's eight-story apartment tower, come and go with peace of mind, thanks to the building's security features.
-The building features suite style living with single rooms and fully furnished kitchen and living areas.
-West Courtyards offers semi-private two-bedroom or private one-bedroom apartments with fully furnished kitchens.
-Activities planned especially for residence students include cookouts, movies, speakers, and socials.
-AUM housing is reserved for full-time students.
-Applications for housing are available in the Housing and Student Life Office or on-line at www.aum.edu.
-SCHOLARSHIP AND STIPEND AWARD POLICY AUM offers a variety of scholarship opportunities for entering freshman from Alabama high schools and Alabama community college transfers, and active duty military dependents stationed in Alabama, as well as for those currently enrolled.
+AUM offers a variety of scholarship opportunities for entering freshman from Alabama high schools and Alabama community college transfers and active duty military dependents stationed in Alabama, as well as for those currently enrolled.
 Most scholarships require full-time attendance and are based on the applicant's academic or extracurricular record, while some are based on financial need.
 To ensure consideration for all scholarship opportunities, a student must complete a Free Application for Federal Student Aid (FAFSA) annually.